Find a way to pay for it

-Before you consider borrowing the money to launch your business, take a hard look at your personal financial assets.
-Can you withdraw funds from your savings account?
+Take a hard look at your personal financial assets.
+How much money do you have?
+Can you tap into your savings account?
 Cash out your stocks?
-Downsize your standard of living?
 Sell that luxury SUV?
-If these are not viable options, consider your credit cards.
-Many a small business has managed to stay afloat by charging its way through a first year or two of operation, but it’s risky.
-If you go this route, use only cards with favorable interest rates (look for cash-back bonuses too!), always read the fine print before you commit and make every payment on time.
+If these are not viable options, consider a credit card.
+Many a small business has managed to survive by charging its way through a first year or two of operation.
+It’s risky, but doable as long as your card has favorable interest rates and you make every payment on time.

 Apply for a commercial loan

 Commercial loans are typically approved based on the borrower’s capacity to repay as determined by past business experience, personal credit rating and collateral.
 Without these, you’ll need to rely on your business plan.
 Make sure it’s a stand-out!

 Potential sources of commercial loans for small businesses include: